+3.3.1 The project inspector is responsible for field inspection including, but not limited to, the following actions:

+3.3.1.1 Verifying all required documents per Section 3.1 and 3.2 above are submitted.

+3.3.1.2 Reviewing the documents submitted for compliance with the approved construction documents.

+3.3.1.3 Inspecting the bleachers for compliance with the approved construction documents.

+3.3.1.4 Inspecting the field installation, including site assembly.

-- 3.3.1 The project inspector is responsible for field inspection including, but not limited to, the following actions: - 3.3.1.1 Verify all required documents per Section 3.1 and 3.2 above are submitted. - 3.3.1.2 Review the documents submitted for compliance with the DSA approved construction documents. - 3.3.1.3 Inspect the bleachers for compliance with the approved construction documents.
-Identify any defects and, if appropriate, issue a form DSA 154: Notice of Deviations/Resolution of Deviations. - 3.3.1.4 Inspect the field installation, including site assembly. - 3.3.2 If field welding is performed, an AWS-certified welding inspector or senior welding inspector shall inspect the welding in accordance with the CBC, IR 17-3, and Section 3.1.3 above.
+3.3.1.5 Identifying any defects and, if appropriate, issuing a form DSA 154: Notice of Deviations/Resolution of Deviations.

+3.3.2 An AWS-certified welding inspector or senior welding inspector shall inspect any field welding in accordance with the CBC, IR 17-3, and Section 3.1.3 above.